mananupd2590/snap-finance-analytics/TASK-3/README.md

 ## Task 3 – Create a table to show possible metrics (e.g. number of applications, number of approved, approved amount, number of used apps, used amount, percentages, etc) by store.

-### Why SQL First?
+### Why SQL?

 While this task could have been done entirely in Python, summarizing relational, grouped data is **much faster and cleaner in SQL**.
-I created the summary directly in SQL and then read it into Python for downstream visualizations or analysis.
+I created the summary directly in SQL.

 This also makes the solution **scalable and reusable** ideal if the table is later connected to a dashboard or used in reporting pipelines.